SmartDeltaFraunhoferFOKUS/Architecture_Visualization_Tool/README.md

 The [docker-compose](https://github.com/SmartDeltaFraunhoferFOKUS/Architecture_Visualization_Tool/blob/master/docker-compose.yaml) file in this directory launches two containers,

-	a. a mysqldb container containing the database with computed data, ready for visualization,
+1. a mysqldb container containing the database with computed data, ready for visualization,

-	b. a [streamlit](https://streamlit.io/) based visualization dashboard that attaches to this database.
+2. a [streamlit](https://streamlit.io/) based visualization dashboard that attaches to this database.

 For a demo of the Dashboard, just run: